Natural Baby Life logo (480 x 130)

 Can you bleach baby bottles?

-While the CDC notes that you can use bleach to sanitize baby bottles, they do list it as their last resort (it is technically a safe option, however not a natural option for those of us seeking natural parenting resources).
 They recommend using 2 teaspoons per 1 gallon of water.
 They note that you should let the bottles air dry after sanitizing them so that the bleach breaks down.
 This is recommended only if you cannot boil, steam or put your baby bottles in the dishwasher to sanitize them.

-Some brands of bottles may have recommendations for their specific products on their website that may help preserve the bottles you have purchased.
+Some brands of bottles may have recommendations for their specific products on their website that may help preserve the bottles you purchased.
 This means your little one’s bottles will no longer just be safe for use but will continue to look clean and new for an extended period of time.

 Let’s take a look at some of those brands now.